The TOP 12 neutrals you can paint your WHOLE HOME

 Mindful Gray is warm gray, and with its LRV of 48, it sits more in the SOLID light-medium range, rather than the off-white or light range.
 For HOME STAGING, this has more depth than I’d prefer, but for personal use, if you aren’t into the lighter, softer colours, this one could hit a great spot.

-Seriously, check out how Mindful Gray (and a new backsplash and countertop) updated the look of those oak cabinets – love how this update turned out without having to change much of the wood!
+Seriously, check out how Mindful Gray (and a new backsplash and countertop) update the look of these oak cabinets (above).
+I love how this update turned out without having to paint all of the wood!

 Mindful Gray does favour a vague purple undertone, but I’ve also seen it pick up a weeee willy wink o’ green, giving it a bit of flexibility.
-If you’re finding that it’s similar in nature to Repose Gray, you’d be right, as it’s like a slightly darker version of it!
+If you find that it’s similar in nature to Repose Gray, you’re right, as it’s like a slightly darker version of it!

-Stonington Gray is a light (heavy-light) gray that is cool looking, but not super ICY cold, it has more of a stormy look to it.
-It can definitely crisp up in a north-facing room, but be careful in a dark hallway as it can look a bit friggid.
+Stonington Gray is a light (heavy-light) gray that is cool looking, but not super ICY cold – it has more of a stormy look to it.
+It can definitely crisp up in a north-facing room, but be careful in a dark room or hallway, as it can look a bit frigid.

 As far as LRV goes, Revere Pewter is a bit dark when it comes to universally beautiful paint colours, but because of MASS APPEAL, I almost squeezed it in with the first batch of colours – DAMN is it a popular colour!

-In this next photo, look at how soft and pretty it is in the bedroom, but AROUND the doorway to the bathroom, where it’s more shaded, look at how moody it becomes!
-That’s going to happen much easier with colours that have a lower LRV.
+In this next photo, look at how soft and pretty Revere Pewter is in the bedroom.
+However, AROUND the doorway to the bathroom, where it’s more shaded, look at how moody it becomes!
+This is going to happen much easier with colours that have a lower LRV.

 Revere Pewter in the bedroom, Wickham Gray in the bathroom

-Anew Gray is stunning.
-It’s a light-medium greige, and while it does slightly favour gray, overall, it can appear relatively well-balanced, with a bit more contrast than the lighter version, Agreeable Gray.
+Anew Gray is a stunning light-medium depth greige.
+While it slightly favours gray, overall, it can appear relatively well-balanced, with a bit more contrast than the lighter version, Agreeable Gray.